Nikhila5005/AttendanceManagementSystem/README.md

 ## Contact

-For any inquiries, please contact Akula Nikhila Reddy
+For any queries or collaboration, feel free to reach out to Akula Nikhila Reddy